-In general, the model highlights the interaction between an individual and the environment, whereby stress refers to any event that exceeds a person’s adaptive resources [@lazarus1990theory].
-It has been shown that there are important connections between stress and resources on the one hand and stress-induced health issues on the other [@krause2013messung], which is why the investigation of teacher stress is highly relevant.
-As classroom disruptions are one of the most influential stressors and key risk factors for teacher health [@boyle1995structural; @aloe2014multivariate], the model will be explained using an example situation based on the relevance of the issue (see @dick2013belastung):
+In general, the transactional stress model [@lazarus1990theory] highlights the interaction between an individual and the environment, whereby stress refers to any event that exceeds a person’s adaptive resources.
+It has been shown that there are important connections between stressors and resources experiences by teachers on the one hand, and stress-induced health issues on the other hand [@krause2013messung].
+As we are interested in how specific classroom events affect teacher stress, we adapted the transactional stress model to that type of situation, based on a representation of the model first proposed by [van2006stress]; this working model is depicted in Fig. 1.

 Figure 1